James Wong Jim: Career and contributions

 Wong participated in a variety of media fields including advertising, movies and music.
 Nicknamed a "genius" (鬼才 (gwai2 coi4, ghost talent)) for his prodigious abilities, he was best known for his achievements as a lyricist of Cantonese songs in Hong Kong.
 Beginning from the 1960s, he was the lyricist for over 2,000 songs, collaborating with composer Joseph Koo (a.k.a.
 Gu Gaa-fai) on many popular TVB TV drama theme songs, many of which have become classics of the genre.
 His works pushed the development of Cantopop to unprecedented popularity.

 While well known and praised for his creative works in the entertainment and advertisement fields, Wong was also famous for his vulgar and indelicate jokes.
 He had a series of best-selling joke books.
 He was regarded as responsible for breaking the barrier to many cultural taboos in Hong Kong during the conservative environment in the 1970s.
 He is best remembered as the person who came up with the slogan "Two kids are good enough" for The Family Planning Association of Hong Kong.

 Wong hosted several TV programs, mostly interviews or talk shows oriented towards adults, on both TVB and ATV.
 One of the talk shows called "Off-guard Tonight" (今夜不設防), co-hosted by Wong and his close friends Chua Lam and Ni Kuang on ATV, is particularly remembered.
+James Wong also famously interviewed Chow Yun-fat and noted that Chow was initially discovered and supported exclusively by Goldig Films and Alex Gouw with generous salaries.
+But Wong questioned if Chow did honour his contractual obligation with Goldig during TVB and ATV shows leading to a clarification made by Goldig in 2001.
+Goldig Investment bacame a property and invetsment enterprise after the early-1980s.

 As a singer, he is a tenor with 2.5 octaves in chest voice due to him being a heavy smoker.
 Due to his narrow vocal range, he only released one album despite being a keen singer.

 In the 1990s, Wong's creative works became less popular, and many entertainment companies featured fewer of Wong's songs.
 Some TV shows hosted by Wong were also unpopular.
 Wong decided to return to Hong Kong University to get a doctorate degree in Hong Kong popular culture.
 His dissertation essay is now in the library of Hong Kong University.

 On 24 November 2004, Wong died at the Union Hospital in Hong Kong.
 His funeral was a low-key family funeral as per his wishes.
 Hong Kong citizens reflected on his career and accomplishments during this time.
 In the following days, the news of his death became the primary media headline in Hong Kong, and his compositions were played throughout the week.
 A remembrance ceremony took place at Hong Kong Stadium, with over 15,000 attending this ceremony.